9 Cinematography II

 Here is a scene from early in Get Out (dir.
 Jordan Peele; 2017) in which the character played by LaKeith Stanfield is stalked and finally abducted in a wealthy neighborhood, with commentary:

 The zoom lens first made its way into film in the late 20s, but it was used relatively infrequently until late in the studio era.
-What we call a zoom shot is often classified as a “camera movement” but in fact the camera moves not at all.
-Instead a zoom lens has variable focal lengths and by adjusting the lens, the camera operator can create the sense of being closer to or further from the subject.
+What we call a zoom shot is often classified as a “camera movement,” even though the camera does not move not at all.
+Instead, a zoom lens has variable focal lengths, and by adjusting the lens, the camera operator can create the sense of being closer to or further from the subject.

 The important distinction between a zoom and a dolly or tracking shot is that in a zoom, the camera remains in place and only the lens is “moving.”
 Here is a beautiful example from Barry Lyndon (dir.
 Stanley Kubrick, 1975), in which the camera zooms out: